victorrgez/cloudProjectIris/README.md

 7. Wait a couple of minutes for `mysql` service to start-up so that `backend` can eventually become healthy
 8. `kubectl get service frontend`
 9. Copy the `EXTERNAL-IP` in your browser and put `:5000` at the end

+Alternatively you can run `kubectl apply -f .` inside the `kubernetesYAMLFiles` folder instead of using `kompose.io`

 <h4> How to stop on Kubernetes: </h4>